How to do Programmatic SEO?

 • Amazon's Alexa team multiplied content reach without workforce expansion

-• TripAdvisor get 300M+ visitors per month!
-Started off pretty much as a travel blog in the ‘90s...
+• TripAdvisor gets 300M+ visitors per month.
+Started off as a travel blog in the ‘90s.

 • Automates content creation